• Skip to primary navigation

 How to serve it

 This amazing salad goes perfectly with just about everything.
-Make a big Italian salad to go with lasagna, pizza or as a side salad for any of these Pasta Recipes.
+Make a big Italian salad to go with ricotta lasagna, homemade pizza or as a side salad for any of these Pasta Recipes.

 Make it a garden salad by adding tomatoes and carrots.